“The Knowledge Library”

 • A person domiciled in the ‘territory of India’, either of whose parents was born in the territory of India,-irrespective of the nationality of his parents or the place of birth of such person

 • A person who or whose father or mother was not born in India, but who (a) had his domicile- in the ‘territory of India” and (b) had been ordinarily residing within the territory of India for not less than 5 years immediately preceding the commencement of the Constitution.
 In this case, also, the nationality of the person’s parents is immaterial.
-Thus, a subject of a Portuguese Settlement, residing in India for not less than 5 years immediately preceding the commencement of the Constitution, with the intention of permanently residing in India, would become a citizen of India at the commencement of the Constitution
+Thus, a subject of a Portuguese Settlement, residing in India for not less than 5 years immediately preceding the commencement of the Constitution, to permanently reside in India, would become a citizen of India at the commencement of the Constitution

 • He or either of his parents or grand-parents was born in ‘India as defined in the Government of India Act, 1935